 - avoid excessive preoccupations and ineffective behavior.

-- develope high frustration tolerance and resilience.
+- develop high frustration tolerance and resilience.

 - overcome procrastinations, perfectionism and chronic worries.